PayU-EMEA/plugin_prestashop/README.md

 PayU account is a web application designed as an e-wallet for shoppers willing to open an account, define their payment options, see their purchase history, and manage personal profiles.

-This plugin is licensed under the LGPL license.
+This plugin is licensed under the GPL license.

 **Note:** This is an alpha release and we are still working on plugin improvements.